ELVIS - Embedded Lab Vienna for IoT & Security

 This page contains automated translations.

-The growing importance of the Internet of Things (IoT) brings new challenges to teaching, as experts in this specialist area are urgently needed in industry/business; there is currently no end in sight to this trend.
-The diversity of subject areas that are consequently entering the IT sector and the associated risks is constantly increasing.
+The growing importance of the Internet of Things (IoT) is creating new challenges in education, as there is an urgent need for experts in this field within industry and the business sector; there is currently no end in sight to this trend.
+The diversity of disciplines that are consequently entering the IT sector—and the associated risks—is steadily increasing.

 Experts in these hitherto non-IT fields must become aware of these risks and take responsibility.
 This awareness should already be raised during training.
 ELVIS offers the ideal basis for this.
 The management of the lab will also develop security awareness guides and teaching materials for a wide range of specialist areas and offer seminars, bridging courses etc. for relevant study programs.
 A university-wide free subject to raise awareness of IT security in the context of IoT is also planned.